mvanier/cl_tools/README.md

 Tested with OCaml 4.14.

+Go into the `src` directory and type `make` to build and install.
-Type `make` to build and install, `make clean` to clean.
+Type `make clean` to clean up compilation artifacts.

-You will want to change the install location in the Makefile.
+You will want to change the install location in the Makefile before compiling.